svenbergner/dotfiles/README.md

 [lazygit config](./lazygit)

 ### wezterm
-After using a bunch of terminal emulators and terminal multiplexers I ended up using wezterm as my daily driver.
+After using a bunch of terminal emulators and multiplexers I'm currently using wezterm.
 Following points were my reason to switch:
  - configuration is written in lua.
 Same as neovim.
  - highly customizable using lua